simonnarang/beaver-encryptor/README.md

 # Beaver-Encryptor
 Piece of Code That Takes an Inputted String and Outputs the New Beaver Encrypted Value of That String

-*Beaver is a Method of Encrypting Any Given String by Ccrambling the Letters in That String in a Certain Way*
+*Beaver is a Method of Encrypting Any Given String by Scrambling the Letters in That String in a Certain Way*